diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 pipeline ids range it is valid for and whether the partitions have been archived or not.

-## Implementing time-decay pattern using partitioning
+## Implementing a time-decay pattern using partitioning

 We can use `ci_partitions` to implement a time-decay pattern using declarative partitioning.
 By telling PostgreSQL which logical partitions are archived we